Mining One Bitcoin: Time, Difficulty, and Profitability

 The history of Bitcoin mining difficulty is a chart that only looks up, but with caveats.

-The year is 2025.
+2025.
 The historical maximum was almost 156 T in November.
-And then there's the anomaly.
+And then there comes the anomaly.
 Winter storms in Texas, blackouts, falling prices.
-In three months, the difficulty drops by 20%.
-A rare shot: the chart is creeping down, and the miners are exhaling.
+Over the course of three months, the difficulty drops by 20%.
+A rare shot: the chart is creeping down, and miners exhale.

-The trend is clear: the difficulty grows like a weed, but sometimes it freezes.
+The trend is clear: difficulty grows like a weed, but sometimes freezes.
 It's a respite for the survivors.
 For the weak, it is the point of no return.

 Predicting difficulty is a thankless task.
 It's like guessing how many people will show up at the gym in January — and then wondering why it's so crowded.